crowbar/barclamp-crowbar/crowbar_framework/doc/default/crowbar/devguide/testing/bdd.md

 * default - the fall back step file (global setup/teardown goes here)
 * crowbar - Crowbar specific logic
 * [feature] - Each feature can have a specific step file

+#### In the feature specific code files, you will find the following

+The Global routine "g" that provides paths for the Feature type.

+Setup and Teardown steps for the Feature.

+REST API items that are specific to that Feature; however, some of these are common and should be moved to the Crowbar (or CrowbarREST file).

 ### Test Files